DO-III/Rainbow-Song/README.md

 # Rainbow-Song
-Test repository for the Git and GitHub for Poets web series
+Test repository for the Git and GitHub for Poets web series, now with a bit of extra text.